Defenders (comics): 2005 miniseries

 A Defenders five-issue miniseries debuted in July 2005, by Keith Giffen, J. M. DeMatteis, and Kevin Maguire, featuring Doctor Strange attempting to reunite the original four Defenders to battle Dormammu and Umar.
 This series focuses mostly on humor as the characters spend most of their time arguing with and criticizing one another.

 The Last Defenders

 In 2008, Joe Casey wrote a new miniseries with a new line-up of Defenders, following the aftermath of "Civil War".
 Nighthawk wanted a team made up of previous Defenders such as Hellcat and Devil Slayer but Tony Stark (Iron Man) makes the decision to select other heroes for the team.
 The line-up is led by Nighthawk, with Blazing Skull, Colossus, and She-Hulk as members.
-The Defenders are assigned to New Jersey under the Fifty State Initiative, because the proximity to New York City demands more experienced heroes than can just be recruited from the ranks of Camp Hammond.
-The team is disbanded for incompetence but Richmond eventually founds a team outside the Initiative with the Son of Satan, She-Hulk, Krang, and Nighthawk (S.H.I.E.L.D. agent Joaquin Pennyworth).
-The team reappears in the mini-series Vengeance (2011).
+The Defenders are assigned to New Jersey under the Fifty State Initiative, because the proximity to New York City demands more experienced heroes than those within the Initiative.
+The team is disbanded for incompetence but Richmond eventually founds a team outside the Initiative with the Son of Satan, She-Hulk, Krang, and Nighthawk.